tiborsimon/tiborsimon.github.io/_posts/2015-04-19-solarized-theme-for-embedded-gists.md

 {% gist tiborsimon/9f32036b30be1954ecf4 %}

+## Contribution

+Contributions are welcomed as well as tips and suggestions for the project.
+If you want to discuss anything according to the project, you can do it on the Gitter thread of the project

+<a href='https://github.com/tiborsimon/solarized-gist' class="btn-info btn centered"><i class="fa fa-github-alt"></i> Go to GitHub repository</a><br />
+<a href='https://github.com/tiborsimon/solarized-gist/issues/new' class="btn-info btn centered"><i class="fa fa-bullhorn"></i> Go to Gitter</a><a href='https://github.com/tiborsimon/solarized-gist/issues/new' class="btn-info btn centered"><i class="fa fa-exclamation-circle fa-spin"></i> Report an Issue</a>

 ## Summary

 This CSS trick provide you the opportunity to post solarized code snippets to your site.
 One refinement could be a javascript script that prevents the site to load the original Gist CSS file, but since it isn't a huge overhead, I left it there.